 Many of Europe's most famous buildings are over a thousand years old.
-Although this shows how robust are the materials used by our ancestors (ancient Romans above all), the conservation of historic buildings is an increasingly demanding and costly problem.
+Although this shows how robust are the materials used by our ancestors (ancient Romans above all), the preservation of historic buildings is an increasingly demanding and costly problem.

 A solution can be found in several recent advances in self-healing concrete.
 These include a self-healing bacterial paste, which has the potential to save historic buildings and ancient stone structures.
 This is what we read on Horizon Magazine, body funded by the EU Commission.

 The promises of self-healing cement

 In the European Union alone, bridge maintenance costs from 4 to 6 billion euros every year.
 Their replacement would cost over 400 billion euros.

 Huge sums, which inspired the scientists in this recent study to look for a method that would see bridges and other historic buildings heal themselves: their investigations led them to develop a bacterial paste that becomes self-healing cement.

 A study of Bath University showed that concrete mixed with bacterial spores eventually hardens into the calcite, creating a self-healing concrete that heals cracks in old historic buildings.

 Can stone buildings also regenerate?

 While this is a great advance for concrete structures, what about historic stone buildings?